manwaring-automation/odin/README.md

 # What it does

-Odin determines that a stack should be removed when it's current state matches the following three criteria:
+Because Odin's removal of stacks is destructive the default action it takes is leaving a stack as-is - Odin will only delete a stack when it's current state matches all of the following three criteria:

 1.  **Tagging:** If a stack is _not_ tagged with any of the stages specified as permanent in [odin.yml](odin.yml) then it is _eligible for removal_
 1.  **Status:** If a stack's status is _not_ one of those specified as off-limits in [odin.yml](odin.yml) then it is _eligible for removal_